lalitha1910/DataAnalyticsProject/slides.md

 ## Scatter Plot
 - It is difficult to observe any pattern or linear relationship.
-- Clearly this will have no or weak relationship.
+- Clearly, this will have no or weak relationship.
 ![bg right:65% 90%](pic5.png)

 ---